statikfintechllc/Ascend-Institute/GremlinGPT/docs/README.md

 > Not at a venture-backed startup.
 > Not on fiber internet with a dev team holding my hand...

-Read the [FOUNDER_LOG.md](https://github.com/statikfintechllc/AscendAI/blob/master/About%20Us/FOUNDER_LOG.md) for the full journey and philosophy.
+Read the [FOUNDER_LOG.md](https://github.com/statikfintechllc/AscendAI/blob/master/About%20Us/FOUNDER_LOG.md) and the [FOUNDER_STATEMENT.md](https://github.com/statikfintechllc/AscendAI/blob/master/About%20Us/FOUNDER_STATEMENT.md) for the full journey and philosophy.

 ---